nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Show the number of MCs the user is currently taking: `show MCs`
 Format: `Show MCs`

-Example output: `The current MCs you are taking is xxx`
+Example output: `Current MCs this semester: xxx`

 ### Calculate and show the current CAP (Cumulative academic points) of the student: `show CAP`
 Format: `Show CAP`